 - Delirium Tremens (DTs) – a combination of hallucinations, disorientation, and high fever

 - Grand mal seizures

-Before starting alcohol detoxification at an alcohol detox center, a physician will evaluate each person and review his or her complete medical history, including the extent of the person’s alcohol use.
+Before starting alcohol detoxification at an inpatient drug detox center, a physician will evaluate each person and review his or her complete medical history, including the extent of the person’s alcohol use.
 The physician may also ask several questions concerning the individual’s history of alcohol and whether or not the person has ever enrolled in an alcohol abuse treatment program in the past.
 When gathering the information, the doctor will also ask the patient if he or she suffers from any other medical disorders caused by alcohol addiction and check for health conditions that could potentially complicate the detoxification process.
 Some examples of such complications include the following:

 - Liver disease